 - Assessment of severity of symptoms

-Due to the complex nature of drug abuse and health issues relating to the abuse, those who apply for disability coverage are often initially denied.
+Due to the complex nature of drug use and health issues relating to the use, those who apply for disability coverage are often initially denied.
 This can be discouraging for those seeking help, however, the Social Security Administration provides a review process and additional proof may be submitted to support the individual’s claim.

 Disability Coverage For Drug-Addicted Individuals